MBMS/C-CODE_FOR_MEMBRANE_BASED_MODEL/README.md

 •	Membrane_Model.exe is an executable file which can be generated from the source codes in the folder of code_model.
 The used compiler is Microsoft Visual Studio Community 2015.
 The executable file can be used directly to study any cases with the format of the attached input files.

-•	9 input files for case studies include a2a104_s3_cr.txt, a2a520_s3_cr.txt, a2v360_caseA_cr.txt, a2v360_caseB_cr.txt, a2v360_caseC_cr.txt, a2v360_caseD_cr.txt, a2v360_caseE_cr.txt, a2v360_caseF_cr.txt, a2a360_caseG_cr.txt.
+•	Nine input files for case studies include a2a104_s3_cr.txt, a2a520_s3_cr.txt, a2v360_caseA_cr.txt, a2v360_caseB_cr.txt, a2v360_caseC_cr.txt, a2v360_caseD_cr.txt, a2v360_caseE_cr.txt, a2v360_caseF_cr.txt, a2a360_caseG_cr.txt.
 Here, a2a104_s3_cr.txt and a2a520_s3_cr.txt are the input files for the AIR-AIR cases, and the input file can used to repeat the results reported in Figures 8-10 of the manuscript; and a2v360_caseA_cr.txt et.al. are the input files for the AIR-vapor cases where the permeate side is under the condition of vacuum, and these input file can used to repeat the results reported in Figures 4-7 of the manuscript.

 ## Code function